rolf0504/ai108b/01-end/05-Computer Chess/readme.md

 # Computer Chess

-Play chess with a computer.
+Play chess with a computer